Homemade Organic Liquid Fertilizer

 • You know exactly what you’re putting on your plants and as the plan is to eat what we grow, it’s always nice to know there are no weird or wonderful inorganic ingredients in there.

-• It’s just generally better from an ecological point of view.
+• Making your own liquid fertilizer is just generally better from an ecological point of view.
 You eliminate all of the manufacturing, packaging and transportation processes.
 Plus at the end you can compost all your bi-products meaning the process produces no actual waste.

 So, how do we make homemade liquid fertilizer?
 Well there are two methods that we use;